steelheadfly/jarkolla-asiaa/7steps-oop-alg.md

 ### 2. Move type and range checking routine outside of the class

-- Moved the type checkers and range validation that are useful in many other classes to external functions and passed them in to the class
+Move the type checkers and range validation that are useful in many other classes to external functions and passed them in to the class

 ```
 class Score {